Dry fly fishing: History

 Dry fly fishing first became a serious sport in the 19th century, with the publication by Frederic M. Halford of two books: Floating Flies and How to Dress Them and Dry-Fly Fishing in Theory and Practice.
-His artificials were designed to imitate real flies but they only did so under limited conditions.
-This led J. W. Dunne to develop a theory of trout vision, and from it a series of imitators intended for use in sunny weather, which he published in 1924 as Sunshine and the Dry Fly.
+Halford's artificial lures were designed to imitate real flies, but they only did so under limited conditions.
+This led J. W. Dunne to develop imitator lutes, based on his observations of the visual capabilities and behaviour of trout, which could be used more effectively in sunny weather.
+He published his findings in 1924 as Sunshine and the Dry Fly.

-Meanwhile G. E. M. Skues had begun promoting wet nymph fishing.
-He went on to popularise the use of attractors, designed to goad the fish rather than to fool it.
-Skues' approach outraged the traditionalists who favoured the dry fly and in 1938 the Flyfishers' Club staged what amounted to an inquisition hearing against him.
-However Skues' approach proved more effective in the majority of situations.
+Meanwhile, G. E. M. Skues had begun promoting wet nymph fishing.
+He went on to popularise the use of attractors, designed to goad the fish into biting a flashy lure rather than fooling it into thinking the lure was its normal prey.
+Skues' approach was considered controversial by some, especially anglers who already favoured dry flies; in 1938 at a meeting of the Flyfishers' Club, the "Nymph Debate" between Skues and Joseph Ball took place, regarding the Skues' technique versus the more traditional Halfordian technique.
+However, Skues' approach proved more effective in the majority of situations.

-Dry fly fishing has remained a popular sport.
+Synthetic materials now play a significant part in the design of modern trout flies.
+Materials like poly yarn, which is less dense than water and therefore remains buoyant, and kapok, which can be dyed commercially using modern techniques, or other materials, including ice dubbing, have expanded the range of available fly-tying options.
+In addition, for stillwater competition chenille (fritz) materials are now used in many new flies, such as blobs.